ckaotik/Broker_Garbage/readme.txt

 Items on this list will never have their auction value used.
 This is useful for food, drinks and other things people tend to put on the AH at unbelievable prices.

 * Include List
 Items on this list will be always be shown in the drop Tooltip, no matter what Quality Treshold you might have set.
+If you have too many, you won't see any other items in the tooltip.
 Caution!
 Grayed out items on there are items that are on your global list, active for all characters.
 Colorful ones are just for your current character.

 * Auto-Sell List
 Items on this list will be sold whenever you talk to a vendor.
-Items of higher quality than your Quality Treshold WILL be sold.
+Items of higher quality than your Quality Treshold WILL be sold, just keep that in mind.

 Each of these lists except the 'Force Vendor Price' list have a global (affects all your characters) and local (only affects the current character) component.
 You can broadcast items on your local lists as global by selecting them and then clicking on the promote icon next to the list.